chrysochos/PutStudentsInClassrooms/README.md

 # PUT THE STUDENTS IN CLASSROOMS
-We start with empty classes.
+We start with empty classrooms.
 We put students in classrooms based on their space.
-Whenever we put a student we add to the corresponding dimensions, based on several characteristics, like grades, gender, previous school, and class etc. We may have requests to put some students in the same classroom as some other students.
+Whenever we put a student we add to the corresponding dimensions of several characteristics, like grades, gender, previous school, and class etc. We may have requests to put some students in the same classroom as some other students.
 So, we start from these groups first.
+Our intention is to put the students evenly distributed based on their characteristics in all the classrooms.

-We try to put the students to the emptiest classroom, but we give a randomness and we try many times, to find the optimum.
-To do this, we calculate the results (cost) of each run and then we select the optimum run.
+We try to put the students to the emptiest classroom, but we give a randomness and we try many times.
+We calculate the results (cost) of each run and then we select the optimum run.

 ## EXECUTABLE PROGRAMS